 Julie came to Armadale as an immigrant with her family and lived here as a child, returning 22 years ago with her own family.
-She has assisted the City of Armadale develop some of its most cherished visual arts initiatives including the Minnawarra Art Awards and Outside the Frame, and has been an active participant of the Armadale Hills Open Studio Arts Trail for over three years.
+She has assisted the City of Armadale develop some of its most cherished visual arts initiatives including the Minnawarra Art Awards and Outside the Frame, and has been an active participant of the Armadale Hills Open Studio Arts Trail for over four years.

 Julie has numerous achievements and accolades including a Masters Degree in Cross-Disciplinary Arts at UNSW Art & Design, and she was the first Australian artist to win dual gold medals at the International Abilympics.
 With over ten solo exhibitions and numerous joint shows under her belt, she is well-versed in illustration, painting, and many mixed media projects.

 Julie was one of the district’s first women Rotarians (holding several community Directorships) for many years and now assists the City of Armadale in educational projects such as the Loch Mess Monster Upcycle Challenge (2018 to present) and the Centenary Poppies Project (2018).
 Recently Julie became a volunteer radio presenter on 107.3 HFM, part of the team members of a REmida initiative called the Jellyfish Plastics, assisting schools and communities to find creative ways to recycle their plastic waste.
 Together with other volunteers, she runs its Armadale branch: Bin Chicken Recyclers.